 - Go online and see whether it works.

-- Clear off the cache partition.
+- Remove the cache division.

 - Delete the configuration profiles for all uninstalled programs.
 Check out Apple Support.

 - By navigating to Settings > General > Reset then choosing Reset Network Settings, you may reset your network settings.